Programme

 Rev. Dr. Anne Burghardt is General Secretary of the Lutheran World Federation (LWF).
 She is an ordained pastor of the Estonian Evangelical Lutheran Church where she used to serve at the EELC Institute of Theology and at the EELC Head Office.
 From 2013 – 2018, she served as Secretary for Ecumenical Relations at the LWF and was responsible for coordinating the 500th anniversary of the Reformation.
 She has done research on Orthodox liturgics and has a doctoral degree from Friedrich-Alexander-University in Erlangen, Germany.

-Comment to the keynote is given by bishop Kaisamari Hintikka from the Evangelical Lutheran Church of Finland.
+Comment to the keynote is given by Bishop Dr. Kaisamari Hintikka from the Evangelical Lutheran Church of Finland.

 Panel: Society and Church – Changing Landscapes